 Continuous Integration and Continuous Delivery (CI/CD Tools) are combined DevOps best practices of automating different application development stages.
-At its core, a CI/CD pipeline enforces automation by removing team level silos and incorporating tools that enable efficiency.
+At its core, a CI/CD pipeline enforces automation by removing team-level silos and incorporating tools that enable efficiency.

 During pre-DevOps days, software development and deployment involved manual identification of bugs and then rolling out the fixes.
 This model essentially made different teams treat their tasks as discreet projects without relating to other components, thereby ignoring effective collaboration.

 The concept of Continuous Integration first hit the headlines in 1994, leading to the introduction of CruiseControl, the first CI tool.
 Years later, the concept of Continuous Delivery emerged to improve on the demerits of Continuous Integration.
-Since then, CI/CD practices further enhanced with broader adoption within the industry to the extent that today, most of the DevOps operations are driven by CI/CD that entails automation and team collaboration in phases, including development, deployment, integration, testing, and monitoring.
+Since then, CI/CD practices have further enhanced with broader adoption within the industry to the extent that today, most of the DevOps operations are driven by CI/CD that entails automation and team collaboration in phases, including development, deployment, integration, testing, and monitoring.

 Popular CI/CD Tools

 When choosing a CI/CD tool, it is essential to consider ease of setup, interoperability, integration with IDE, cloud services, and price per pull/push requests.
 Let us go through the list of a few popular CI/CD tools while exploring their features.

 As one of the most used DevOps tools, CircleCI offers a platform that efficiently blends CI/CD with a DevSecOps model.
 The platform can be configured to run complex pipelines with sophisticated docker layer caching, resource classes for faster workflows, and performance pricing.
 CircleCI offers a flexible and scalable way of identifying bugs and fixing them, improving applications’ quality.
 For beginners, it also provides a free trial to evaluate its functionalities and usefulness to your organization.